seoklab/nurikit/README.md

 ## Documentation

-See documentation at <http://cluster.seoklab.org/docs/nurikit> for the main branch.
+See documentation for the main branch at
+<http://cluster.seoklab.org/docs/nurikit>.
 (Only available for SNU networks)

 ## Contributing